serversideup/amplitudejs/README.md

 ## Documentation

 ### Overview
-The concept of AmplitudeJS is simple, allow designers to fully control the look and feel of their audio player through the web without having to understand advanced scripting.
+The concept of Amplitude.js is simple, allow designers to fully control the look and feel of their audio player through the web without having to understand advanced scripting.
 In HTML5, the audio tag allows users to add common audio formats to their web page.
 The problem is that the audio playback interface is controlled by the browser.
-AmplitudeJS puts you in control of the design by simply applying an ID or a class to page elements.
+Amplitude.js puts you in control of the design by simply applying an ID or a class to page elements.
 You can then style these elements through CSS and control your audio.
-AmplitudeJS goes above and beyond by adding playlist capabilities (next, previous, shuffle), song meta data and with the introduction of Amplitude 2.0, visualizations.
-AmplitudeJS is now mobile as well.
+Amplitude.js goes above and beyond by adding playlist capabilities (next, previous, shuffle), song meta data and with the introduction of Amplitude 2.0, visualizations.
+Amplitude.js is now mobile as well.
 If it detects a request coming from a mobile device it will apply a touchstart event listener instead of a click to the appropriate elements.